QMCSoftware/QMCSoftware/docs/_sources/rst_from_demos/qmcpy_intro.rst.txt

-Now, the function should have returned :math:`n=3` real values that correponding to each of the sampling points.
+Now, the function should have returned :math:`n=3` real values that corresponding to each of the sampling points.
 Let’s debug our Python function.

 .. code:: ipython3